Getting started with systemd

 systemd service file

-aahframework.org website service file. aah application build archive extracted at location
+aahframework.org website service file. aah application deployed at location